-After breakfast at the hotel, I decided to walk around Thamel once more to feel its vibe for the very last time but I ended up unnecessarily shopping for more souvenirs – chocolates, handwoven hemp bags, tea bags, prayer flags, shawls, etc. I went back to the hotel with more shopping bags on my hands.
-When it was time to pack, my bags were full.
+After breakfast at the hotel, I decided to walk around Thamel once more to feel its vibe again.
+I ended up unnecessarily shopping for more souvenirs.
+There’s chocolates, handwoven hemp bags, tea bags, prayer flags, shawls, and what not.
+So I went back to the hotel with more shopping bags on my hands.
+As usual, I was about to go home from Nepal with all my bags full.

-We checked out of the hotel at noon and went to Himalayan Java Coffee Shop in Sagarmatha Bazar until it was time for us to proceed to the airport for the late afternoon flight back to Kuala Lumpur.
+We checked out of the hotel at noon and went to Himalayan Java Coffee Shop in Sagarmatha Bazar .
+Killed some time there until it was time for us to proceed to the airport for our late afternoon flight back to Kuala Lumpur.